sharvanek/ninjaone-test-automation/README.md

 - Session persistence tests rely on Cypress behavior around cookies/local storage — simulating full browser close/open (e.g., new tab or browser restart) is limited within Cypress.
 - Human verification challenges (like CAPTCHAs) encountered during tests need manual intervention or advanced bypass solutions not covered here.

+### Notes on Credentials

+This test suite is prepared in advance of granted access to a valid account.

+- The login tests currently use hardcoded credentials (especially the password) as placeholders.
+- An account has been registered, but access is pending approval.
+- Once valid credentials are provided, tests should be updated to use environment variables (e.g., `CYPRESS_USERNAME`, `CYPRESS_PASSWORD`) to improve security and ease of configuration.
+- This approach ensures the test suite remains ready for immediate use when access is granted.